Festival Flea Market Mall

-Festival Flea Market Mall is an indoor flea market mall located in Pompano Beach, Florida, United States.
-The established flea market used to be a Pompano outlet mall prior to its transformation into a flea market.
-Festival Flea Market Mall is now a private company established in 1991 and incorporated in Florida.
-Current estimates show this company employs a staff of approximately 50 to 99 employees.
+Festival Flea Market Mall was an indoor flea market mall located in Pompano Beach, Florida, United States.
+The former flea market used to be a Pompano outlet mall prior to its transformation into a flea market.
+Festival Flea Market Mall was established in 1991 and incorporated in Florida.
+Estimates show the mall employed a staff of approximately 50 to 99 employees.

-The mall opened as Pompano Outlet Mall in 1986, and was put into foreclosure only two years after it opened.
-By 1989 the original outlet mall had closed entirely save for a movie theater.
+The mall opened as Pompano Outlet Mall in 1986 and permanently closed in 2025 as Flea Market Mall, and was put into foreclosure only two years after it opened.
+By 1989, the original outlet mall had closed entirely save for a movie theater.
 After a failed attempt to reopen it in 1990 under the name Broward Crossing, it was purchased by Shooster Properties and reopened in 1991 as a flea market mall.

-Festival Flea Market Mall is located at 2900 West Sample Road, two miles west of I-95 at the Florida Turnpike.
-The mall itself is over a quarter-mile long and features over 800 stores with name brand merchandise at below outlet prices Festival receives visitors from all over the world and is housed in a 400,000 sq. ft. building that features booths and kiosks that sell designer jewelry, electronics, clothes, and shoes.
+Festival Flea Market Mall was located at 2900 West Sample Road, two miles west of I-95 at the Florida Turnpike.
+The mall itself was over a quarter-mile long and featured over 800 stores with name brand merchandise at below outlet prices Festival receives visitors from all over the world and is housed in a 400,000 sq. ft. building that features booths and kiosks that sell designer jewelry, electronics, clothes, and shoes.